Moula Ali railway station

-The Moula Ali railway station (station code MLY) is located in Moula Ali, with a part of the station in Malkajgiri mandal, Hyderabad.
+The Moula Ali railway station (station code:- MLY) is located in Moula Ali, with a part of the station in Malkajgiri mandal, Hyderabad.
 It contains four cabins: Moula Ali A Cabin, Moula Ali B Cabin, Moula Ali Goods Cabin and Moula Ali Bypass (C)Cabin.

-South Central Railway has developed Moula Ali railway station into an ‘Adarsh Station’.
-The facade of the station has been renovated.
+South Central Railway has developed Moula Ali railway station into an 'Adarsh Station'.
+The façade of the station has been renovated.
 Special parking facilities are available for persons with disabilities and senior citizens.